 submit articles and photos to Rod&Rifle

 You may send us a query or a completed article.
-Please read below first so you get the best chance of being published.
 Queries should clearly explain what you’d like to write about.
 If you wish to submit a completed article for consideration, please read the suggestions below for advice on what we are looking for.

-Please understand that we receive a large number of freelance submissions every week.
-Allow four to six weeks for us to review your article or query; we plan issues only a few times a year, and we sometimes hold new queries and submissions until the next planning session.
+Please understand that we receive a large number of freelance submissions so, please allow four – six weeks for us to review your article or query; we plan issue content up to 12 weeks in advance.
+We often hold articles for future issues.

 We will get back to you with an answer whether we decide to use the piece or not.